 No more or less than three letters of recommendation.

-Education Transcripts (High School and College, appropriate to experience of applicant.)
+Education Transcripts (High School and College, appropriate to the experience of the applicant.)

 Budget of financial requirements and time line you expect to complete training.